Tenacom/PolyKit/README.md

 `PolyKit` and `PolyKit.Embedded` require that you build dependent projects with .NET SDK version 6.0 or later.

-When using .NET SDK 6.0 with `PolyKit.Embedded`, types that were introduced with .NET 7 are not polyfilled, as they would not be supported anyway.

 #### Target frameworks

 Polyfills provided by `PolyKit` and `PolyKit.Embedded` are compatible with all flavors of .NET supported by Microsoft at the time of publishing, as well as all corresponding versions of .NET Standard: